-Machine translation, like Google Translate, has come a long way, but not nearly far enough.
-These free services are a great way to dip your toes into international markets and get a feel for whether your goods or services would be successful in other countries.
-It is a quick, easy way to get a quick gist translation so that new customers can learn about your company and your products/services.
+Machine translation and Google Translate have come a long way, but not nearly far enough.
+These free services are a great way to dip a toe into international markets and get a feel for whether your goods or services would be successful in other countries.
+It is a quick, easy way to get the gist of a translated message so that new customers can learn about your company and your products/services.

 The shortfalls, though, are numerous.
 The grammar isn’t there yet, so the translations are clunky, and your potential customers need to read between the lines and guess at the true meaning and intention of the text.
 The translations are very literal, and therefore are not localized or adapted to the culture of the reader.
 When a word has more than one possible translation (which, believe it or not, is very common), it’s a crap-shoot as to which translation the machine will choose, and you cross your fingers that it’s the right one.
 When the writing is colloquial or stylized, the machine lacks the ability to translate the meaning as opposed to the words, so meaning and humor are lost.
 In other words – many times when you rely solely on a machine for your translation, your message is “lost in translation”.

 On the other side of the coin, machine translation is a great way to experiment and begin having a voice in a new country, or with a new customer base.
 When interest starts to peak, and customers start to seek more information or to purchase, this is the time to think about improving your translations to keep the ball rolling so that profits and visibility snowball toward success, and increased profits.

 The best example of this is a story from one of our customers.
 His business started getting noticed in Japan and he wanted to take a closer look at the website driving business to him.
 He used Google to translate the website that this new customer base was reading.
 Google translate said that his toys stimulated the “ass part of the brain”.